Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

-The rest of the article is organized as follows.
-In \cref{Sec:Procedure}, we devise the QATS procedure formally.
-We provide computational guarantees and a computational complexity analysis of QATS.
-The theoretical results on QATS, including methodological justifications, sensitivity analysis, and path properties are collected in \cref{Sec:Analysis}.
-In \cref{Sec:MonteCarloSimulations}, we examine the empirical performance of QATS in terms of estimation accuracy and computational efficiency.
-Proofs and technical details are deferred to \cref{App:Proofs}.
+The article is organized as follows.
+In \cref{Sec:Procedure}, we devise QATS, and provide computational guarantees and a computational complexity analysis of QATS.
+The theoretical results on QATS with methodological justifications, sensitivity analysis, and path properties are given in \cref{Sec:Analysis}.
+In \cref{Sec:MonteCarloSimulations}, we examine empirical performances of QATS in terms of estimation accuracy and computational efficiency. { Further, we demonstrate the utility of QATS using a real-world array CGH dataset in \cref{Sec:Data}.} Proofs, technical details and additional simulations are deferred to the Supplementary Material.